phillip-kruger/phillip-kruger.github.io/_posts/2019-09-23-proposed_namespace_jakarta_ee.md

 creating new specifications.

 However, at some point, new APIs do mature and stabilize and no new major features are added, and the API becomes fairly stable.
-At this point it might be worth to see if the work should move to Jakarta workgroup, and from then onwards support backward compatibility.
+At this point it might be worth to see if the work should move to a Jakarta workgroup, and from then onwards support backward compatibility.
 MicroProfile umbrella would still depend on it, however in the same way that it depends on the other APIs it pulls from Jakarta EE.

-Because of the above suggested naming, there would be **no** change in the code and users can continue as normal, with the only difference that Jakarta EE has a new API.
+Because of the above suggested naming, there would be **no** change in the code and users can continue as normal, with the only difference that Jakarta EE has a new API and that specification is now been maintained under another workgroup and another Eclipse process.

-The eclipse process followed by Jakarta and MicroProfile is also different, so the way of work will also change when moving this API.

 ## Config example.

 If we use config as an example, the API has matured under MicroProfile, and are (potentially) at a point to move the workgroup to Jakarta.
-Having another standard under Jakarta or JSR as it is now, might not be a good idea. a Standard is only a standard if there is only one.
-In my opinion [JSR382](https://github.com/eclipse/ConfigJSR) should retire in favor of MicroProfile API that moves to Jakarta.
+Having another standard under Jakarta or JSR as it is now, might not be a good idea.
+A Standard is only a standard if there is only one.
+In my opinion [JSR382](https://github.com/eclipse/ConfigJSR) should retire in favor of the MicroProfile Config API that moves to Jakarta.

 # Future Groupings.